ArnoldZokas/mvcnavigation/readme.md

 ## Advanced topics
 ### Caching and performance
 MvcNavigation does not cache anything internally and relies on OutputCache (you do use OutputCache, don't you?).<br />
 If you need fine-grained control over caching, put your menu/breadcrumb into a child action and use OutputCache.

+### Extensibility
+MvcNavigation is designed to be extensible:

+* **Html rendering is handled by display templates:** you have full control over what HTML gets rendered
+* **Html rendering is facilitated by extension methods:** you can add your own too
+* **Most of the API is public or protected:** inherit, implement, override any logic you need

+If I have locked down a useful part of the API by mistake, please let me know I and will open it up in the next release.

 ## How to contribute
 ### Feature suggestions